tblevins462/aws-secure-vpc-lab/README.md

 Below is a high‑level architecture diagram representing the secure VPC environment built in this lab.
 It includes the VPC, public and private subnets, Internet Gateway, NAT Gateway, route tables, and EC2 instances.

+---

+### Architecture Diagram

+Below is a high‑level architecture diagram representing the secure VPC environment built in this lab.

 ```
                 +-----------------------------+
                 |       AWS Region (us-east-1)|